Alexander De Soto: Wayside Mission and Hospital (1898–1909)

 In 1898, having started a small medical practice in Seattle, De Soto invested much of his own money to establish the Seattle Wayside Mission, of which he became president.
 The first Mission meeting took place on November 8, 1898, in a building on the Railroad avenue.

 The daily indoor and outdoors mission meetings consisted of songs, prayers, preaching, and testimonies.
 Every meeting provided free mental and medical support for the needy people of the city, with a focus on drug, alcohol, and gambling addicts.
 Homeless people were also provided with temporary housing.

-Seeing how many people returned to Seattle poor, sick, and injured from gold fields after the Klondike Gold Rush, De Soto decided to built the Wayside Mission Hospital.
+Seeing how many people returned to Seattle poor, sick, and injured from gold fields after the Klondike Gold Rush, De Soto decided to build the Wayside Mission Hospital.
 There was no other establishment in Seattle where people could get free medical treatment until 1909, when the city opened its own public hospital.

 De Soto met Captain Amos C. Benjamin and Judge Roger S. Greene as fellow members of the Tabernacle Baptist Church in Seattle.
 In the spring of 1899, they co-founded the Seattle Benevolent Society in order to lobby for and recruit investors in the establishment of the Wayside Hospital.
 Thanks to De Soto's experience in treating the sick and addicted, he was highly esteemed by the Seattle police department and other influential friends, who convinced the city to assist him in opening the hospital.
 The Wayside Mission Hospital was established on April 1, 1899, as the first free hospital in the city.
 De Soto invested his own money into the establishment as well as recruiting contributions from businesses and citizens.
 De Soto's good friend, business colleague, and philanthropist John J. Habecker became one of the biggest investors of the Wayside Mission Hospital, and helped manage it.

 In their formative years, the Wayside Mission and Hospital were supported by the Free Methodist, Baptist, and Congregational churches of Seattle.
 For over a year, the North Baptist Church of Seattle provided the bread for the mission.
 The Seattle Seminary helped the mission organize meetings.
 A number of business companies and well-known people of Seattle helped provide necessary medicines and food.
 In 1903, English actress Rose Coghlan donated her earnings from three performances of The Second Mrs. Tanqueray in Seattle to the hospital.
 That same year, it was announced that all profits from De Soto's mining properties in Granite Falls, Washington would be dedicated to charities across Puget Sound including the Wayside Hospital.

 The mission and hospital's primary goal was the treatment of poverty-related illnesses and industrial accidents, treating lumberjacks, sailors, miners, and others.
 De Soto became determined to provide medical assistance of all kinds of starving, sick, and lonely people neglected by the government, many of whom were in hopeless conditions due to difficult illnesses, but mostly due to severe opium and morphine addictions.
 Soon, treating drug addicts became De Soto's specialty, and it was stated that addicts left the hospital almost cured.